fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 {% endhighlight %}

 Finally, we start the timer Observable.
-But now the timer will not start ticking until a client connects to the server.
+But now the timer won't start ticking until a client connects to the server.

 {% highlight javascript %}
 ticks$.connect();
 {% endhighlight %}

-And now all the instructions have been replaced with definitions.
+All the instructions have been replaced with definitions.
 We are freed from the mutable state trap.

 {% highlight javascript %}